yescorp/Print-A-Gif/README.md

 - CUTSPACING: This is the spacing between each frame.
 I tend to leave this set to 1 as it makes it easier to cut all the frames the same size with an scalpel.

-- (New) FRAMEMULTIPLIER: This allows to repeat same frame multiple times.
+- <span style="color:red">(New parameter)</span> FRAMEMULTIPLIER: This allows to repeat same frame multiple times.
 This may be useful to adjust the flip book speed.

 - Bear in mind that TABWIDTH, PRINTMARGIN, CUTSPACING and FRAMEMULTIPLIER are subject to change when printed due to final scaling.
 Experiment if necessary.